 Converting your account to be denominated in USD

-WhiskyInvestDirect accounts can now fund, trade and withdraw in USD.
+WhiskyInvestDirect accounts can now fund, trade and withdraw in US Dollars.

 - Scotch whisky is an asset which is denominated in GBP.
 All prices and valuations displayed in USD will have been converted from pounds before being posted on the website.
 The effect is that US dollar prices will be subject to fluctuations in both the value of the maturing whisky and in the value of the pound.
 They may be more volatile as a result.

 - All accounts will be charged storage fees in GBP.
 If your account is denominated in USD, you will be charged an equivalent amount of USD based on the exchange rate at the time of billing.